kbolton-lab/ArCH/README.md

 ## Installation

 ## Usage
 The default input for this pipeline is Illumina FASTQ files with UMI tags within the individual reads.
 However, unaligned BAM files with the same format structure is allowed.
 If consensus sequencing was performed prior to using this pipeline, an aligned consensus BAM can also be provided.

+This Pipeline has been tested and configured to run using Cromwell-70 as well as on TERRAbio.

 ### Inputs
 | Variable | Type | Definition |